Our environmentalservices

 Graffiti removal

-• All offensive or racist graffiti to be removed within 24 hours of it being reported.
+• All offensive or racist graffiti will be removed within 24 hours of it being reported.

-• All graffiti to be removed within seven working days.
+• All graffiti will be removed within seven working days.

 Trees

-• All trees in our properties' front gardens and on our communal land are inspected on a three year cycle and any identified work undertaken.
+• All trees in our properties' front gardens and on our communal land are inspected on a three-year cycle and any identified work will be undertaken.

 • Rear garden trees are inspected following any health and safety concerns raised by residents or any issue referred by our staff.

-• Tree removal requests– please note a tree will only be removed if there's a serious issue with the tree such as if it's diseased, dead or dying.
+• Tree removal requests: please note that a tree will only be removed if there's a serious issue with the tree such as if it's diseased, dead, or dying.

 • New trees will be replanted when a tree is removed.